dzbarsky/rules_itest/docs/itest.md

 </pre>

 A task is a one-shot (not long-running binary) that is intended to be executed as part of the itest scenario creation.
-Examples include: filesystem setup, dynamic config file generation (especially if it depends on ports), DB migrations or seed data creation
+Examples include: filesystem setup, dynamic config file generation (especially if it depends on ports), DB migrations or seed data creation.

+All [common binary attributes](https://bazel.build/reference/be/common-definitions#common-attributes-binaries) are supported including `args`.

 **ATTRIBUTES**